1 John 2

 John writes to guard believers from sin, yet assures them that when they do sin, Jesus Christ the Righteous One intercedes as their Advocate and has fully satisfied God’s wrath as the propitiation for sins.

-1 My little children, I write these things to you so that you may not sin.
-If anyone sins, we have a Counselor with the Father, Jesus Christ, the righteous.
+1 My little children, I am writing these things to you so that you will not sin.
+But if anyone does sin, we have an advocate before the Father—Jesus Christ, the Righteous One.

-2 And he is the atoning sacrifice for our sins, and not for ours only, but also for the whole world.
+2 He Himself is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.

 Knowing God is not mere claim or sentiment.
 It is evidenced by keeping his commands and walking as Christ walked.